 UK Covid-19 Inquiry report calls for ‘radical reform’ in pandemic planning

+The first report of the pandemic probe highlights how advice given by experts was “often undermined by groupthink”.

+Inquiry chair Baroness Heather Hallett’s report says that the “antidote to groupthink is external scrutiny, oversight and challenge” as she recommended that external “red teams” should be used to “scrutinise and challenge” the evidence, policies and advice relating to pandemic preparedness.

-There needs to be “fundamental reform” in the way the UK prepares for threats such as pandemics, the chairwoman of the UK Covid-19 Inquiry has said.
+Lady Hallett said there needs to be “fundamental reform” in the way the UK prepares for threats such as a pandemic.

-Baroness Heather Hallett pointed out a number of “significant flaws” in pandemic preparedness.

-Lady Hallett said that “it is not a question of ‘if’ another pandemic will strike but ‘when’,” as she set out a series of measures which would put the UK on a better footing for the next outbreak.
+She said that “it is not a question of ‘if’ another pandemic will strike but ‘when'”, as she set out a series of measures which would put the UK on a better footing for the next outbreak.

+The recommendations include: a UK-wide pandemic response exercise at least every three years; a “radical simplification of the civil emergency preparedness and resilience systems” and the creation of a single, independent body responsible for whole system preparedness and response.

+Lady Hallett also called for “the bringing in of external expertise from outside government and the civil services to challenge orthodoxy and guard against the acute problem of groupthink”.

+A number of key witnesses “explicitly attributed at least some blame for the UK’s lack of pandemic preparedness on groupthink”, including former prime minister Lord Cameron, former chancellor George Osborne, former health secretary Jeremy Hunt as well as former chief medical officer for England (CMO) Professor Dame Sally Davies and current CMO for England Professor Sir Chris Whitty.

-“My report recommends fundamental reform of the way in which the UK Government and the devolved administrations prepare for whole-system civil emergencies,” she said.
+In a statement, Lady Hallett said: “My report recommends fundamental reform of the way in which the UK Government and the devolved administrations prepare for whole-system civil emergencies.

 “If the reforms I recommend are implemented, the nation will be more resilient and better able to avoid the terrible losses and costs to society that the Covid-19 pandemic brought.”